Ibodan/RumbleEnhancerOculus/README.md

 ### Notice

-- You need **Harmony library installed**.
-Install with ModManager beforehand.
 - This is only **for Oculus Touch controller**.
 Nothing should be changed with Vibe or other controllers.

 ### Settings